Vision Sensor vs. Vision System

 They're also highly customizable and capable of detecting and monitoring several different physical phenomena.
 They have the option to integrate with other, previously present systems and integrate complex algorithms and AI technology for better decision-making.

 Ultimately, the choice between a vision sensor vs vision system comes down to the specific application tied to a specific process in your manufacturing line.
-While there are sensors in charge of measuring different metrics, vision sensors are ultimately components that are, in most cases, the building blocks of automated vision inspection systems.
+Vision sensors are ultimately components that are, in most cases, the building blocks of automated vision inspection systems.

 Advantages of KEYENCE's Vision Inspection Solutions